thehyve/delphyne/docs/source_data.rst

 This requires a `source data path <TODO>`_ to be set in the main config file, and the presence of a `source_config <TODO>`_.

+File operations can be handled via the :class:`.SourceData` instance.
+From there, individual source file handlers can be returned as :class:`.SourceFile` instances.
 To use a file in a transformation, first define the source by providing the file name:

 .. code-block:: python